8 Days Bulgaria Itinerary: History, Ancient Sites & Monasteries

 Day 8: Day Trip to Buzludzha Monument

-• Along the way to Buzludzha you can visit The Open Air Ethnographic Museum Etar, which showcases Bulgarian customs, culture and craftsmanship.
+• On your journey to Buzludzha, make sure to stop by The Open Air Ethnographic Museum Etar, which showcases Bulgarian customs, culture and craftsmanship.

-• You can also visit The Dryanovo Monastery, which is a functioning Bulgarian Orthodox monastery situated in the Andaka River Valley.
+• You might also want to check out The Dryanovo Monastery, an active Bulgarian Orthodox monastery located in the picturesque Andaka River Valley.

 Buzludzha Monument